 - Effective feedback

 - Making comparable judgements

 - Data: Recording, Reporting and Reviewing

 You must either have successfully completed the following subject(s) before starting this subject, or currently be enrolled in the following subject(s) in a prior study period; or enrol in the following subject(s) to study prior to this subject:

 Please note that your enrolment in this subject is conditional on successful completion of these prerequisite subject(s).
 If you study the prerequisite subject(s) in the study period immediately prior to studying this subject, your result for the prerequisite subject(s) will not be finalised prior to the close of enrolment.
 In this situation, should you not complete your prerequisite subject(s) successfully you should not continue with your enrolment in this subject.
 If you are currently enrolled in the prerequisite subject(s) and believe you may not complete these all successfully, it is your responsibility to reschedule your study of this subject to give you time to re-attempt the prerequisite subject(s)

-Access to Microsoft Office or a unit approved alternative, access to video creation and editing software.
+- Software requirements - Access to Microsoft Office or a unit approved alternative, access to video creation and editing software.
 Includes Professional Experience placement.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 Find out more about the Academic Integrity module.